ja-he/dayplan/README.md

 Using `ESC` you can switch from a single day's view to a week view, and from there to the full month.
-You can still scroll through the days and events in this mode but not perform and edits.
+You can still scroll through the days and events in this mode but not perform any edits.

 Using `i` you can step back into the day view.